COVID-19 Advice for landlords and letting agents

 If you have been issued a schedule of works to bring a new HMO up to standard, you should continue to ensure the works are completed.
 An inspection will be arranged in the future to check compliance with the schedule.

-We are still accepting new HMO licence applications and renewals; we can process these subjects to the application being valid.
+We are still accepting new HMO licence applications and renewals; we can process these subject to the application being valid.
 Inspections will however be deferred until such time as the current lockdown ends.

 If you hold an HMO licence with West Suffolk Council you must continue to comply with your HMO licence conditions.